Get Tech Tips

 Heaters have high-limit switches for temperature, pressure, and refrigerant (if a heat pump) that will open and shut off the heater in a low-flow scenario.

 In a heat pump, when the flow is low, the system will run high head pressure.
 However, in a gas heater, the exchanger can begin to cavitate and make a loud banging noise.

-In my experience, 1/3 of pool heater service calls are actually a water flow issue.
+In my experience, about 1/3 of pool heater service calls are actually due to water flow issues.
 Knowing how to diagnose and fix a water flow issue is a must for pool heater techs.

 The pool pump circuit

 The pump pulls in from the pool/spa drains and skimmers.
-Drains are on the bottom of the pool; skimmers are at the surface.
+Drains are at the bottom of the pool; skimmers are at the surface.
 Multiple valves are used right before the pump to isolate different sections of the intake if needed.
 The pool, spa, or skimmer can each be individually shut off from the pump's intake.

 Water enters the pump at the clear sight glass, where a large screen trap is positioned to catch any chucks entering the pump.
-This screen trap can be easily cleaned by turning off the pump and removing the clear sight lid.
+You can easily clean this screen trap by turning off the pump and removing the clear sight lid.

 Water exits the pump into the pool's filter.
 This is a large cartridge that has a filter inside.
 If clogged, the filter can be removed by turning off the pump, unscrewing the lid, and lifting out the filter.
 When needed, you can leave the filter out and replace the lid temporarily for testing purposes.